balajisomasale/Coralogix-Academy/README.md

 <details>
   <summary>
-    Connecting Coralogix to your S3 Archive
+    [Hands-on] Connecting Coralogix to your S3 Archive
   </summary>

 An important note is that we need to be the same region: coralogix domain(https://coralogix.com/docs/coralogix-domain/) and aws region